denaweiss5/chicago-102620-mod-3-practice-challenge/README.md

 As a user, I can:

-- Still see the feedback after refreshing the page
+- Still see the feedback after refreshing the page (Once you implement this, the core test for feedback may fail)
 - Delete feedback (persistent) (For tests to work, make the LI delete on click instead of adding a button)
 - Reduce the likes by clicking on a button (persistent) without going below 0 likes
 - See a menu of dancers.
 Clicking a dancer's name should update the page to show that dancer's details (it's not necessary for patch or post requests to work)